refractionPOINT/lc-service/README.md

 * `success`: a boolean indicating whether the call was successful.
 * `retry`: if `success` was `false`, should LimaCharlie attempt to re-deliver this message.
 * `data`: arbitrary JSON, content based on the `etype` in the request.
+* `error`: optionally an error to report to the organization.
+* `jobs`: optionally new jobs or updates to existing jobs.

 Most requests will have a deadline of +590s in the future.
 This may mean that longer operations will not fit in that deadline.
 You should either delay execution, parallelize